|St Johnston - Carrigans ~ Co Donegal.|

 St Baithin's Church

 The original St Baithin's Church was constructed at the Wauk Mill, St Johnston.
 This was a Mass House and was built on land donated by the Duke of Abercorn.
 It was used until the present St Baithin's Church was built on a site near the village in the late 1850s.

-The replacement chapel is depicted below as it was in 1860.
+The replacement chapel, the current one, is depicted below as it was in 1860.

 The acre of ground costing £62 had been bought to build the Church of St Baithin from Mr Doherty of Blue Ball, St Johnston.
 Edward W Godwin was the architect.

 4th April 1857, 12.30 pm - Foundation Stone Laid by Right Reverend Patrick Mc Gettigan, Bishop of Raphoe.
 Fr James Stephens was the Parish Priest of St Johnston.
 Fr William Browne PP Strabane, Fr William Hegarty of Buncrana, Fr John McMenamin of Letterkenny, Fr Charles O Donnell of Letterkenny, Fr Hugh McFadden of Manorcunningham were present at the ceremony.
 Rev McGettigan stayed with Fr Stephens in the Parochial House until the next day.
 The account was published on April 8th in the Derry Journal.

 It turned out to be a very wet day.
 Bishop McGettigan said he would omit the address until the next day in the Old Chapel at the Wauk Mill.
 This turned out to be Passion or Palm Sunday.

 At this time, Bishop McGettigan stayed with the parish priest for the occasion and on Monday he took the railway to Donegal town for a clerical meeting.

 9th December 1860 11.30 am - Consecration of the Church by the Right Reverend Daniel Mc Gettigan, Coadjutor Bishop of Raphoe.